sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

     TAG_CREATOR_REGID "_" "_" UNIQUE_ID

   Where TAG_CREATOR_REGID is the reg-id item value of the tag's entity item having the role value of 1 (corresponding to "tag creator"), and the UNIQUE_ID is the same tag's tag-id item.
-If the tag-id item's value is expressed as a 16 byte binary string, the UNIQUE_ID MUST be represented using the UUID string representation defined in {{RFC4122}} including the "urn:uuid:" prefix.
+If the tag-id item's value is expressed as a 16-byte binary string, the UNIQUE_ID MUST be represented using the UUID string representation defined in {{RFC4122}} including the "urn:uuid:" prefix.

   The TAG_CREATOR_REGID and the UNIQUE_ID are connected with a double underscore (_), without any other connecting character or whitespace.